decaporg/decap-cms/docs/intro.md

 ## Customization

-Netlify CMS exposes a `window.CMS` global object that you can use to register custom widgets, previews and editor plugins.
+Netlify CMS exposes a `window.CMS` global object that you can use to register custom widgets, previews, and editor plugins.
 The available methods are:

 * `registerPreviewStyle`: register a custom stylesheet to match the editor preview pane to your site style.